-	Epilepsy Southwestern Ontario is a registered not-for-profit, charitable agency dedicated to enhancing the lives of people who are affected by epilepsy, seizures and seizure disorders through support services, education, advocacy, and community awareness.
+Epilepsy Southwestern Ontario is a registered not-for-profit, charitable agency dedicated to enhancing the lives of people who are affected by epilepsy through support services, education, advocacy, and community awareness.

 Epilepsy Southwestern Ontario provides a range of services to those affected by epilepsy in Erie-St. Clair and Southwest LHIN region (Huron, Perth, Grey, Bruce, Oxford, Elgin, Thames Valley, Windsor, Essex, Sarnia, Lambton and Chatham-Kent counties).

 About 14,000 people in this area have been diagnosed with epilepsy.
 The effect of an epilepsy diagnosis goes beyond the individual; it impacts the entire family.